Absence measurement and management

 Why absence from work matters

-Employee absence is a significant cost to businesses according to CIPD's research.
-Our annual employee absence survey has data on sickness absence costs, causes and the average number of working days lost.
+Employee absence is a significant cost to businesses.
+Our annual employee absence survey has data on sickness absence causes, costs and the average number of working days lost.
 It also looks at trends and current practices in managing absence.

 There are many reasons why people take time off work.
 These can be categorised as: